sdcst11-students/a000-github-bascis-aliensbright/README.md

 # This is my first Github assignment
-## This should be what I need to do
+This should be what I need to do
+I think I am getting the hang of it
 ## 🤓 Course overview and learning outcomes

 The goal of this course is to give you a brief introduction to GitHub.
 We’ll also provide you with materials for further learning and a few ideas to get you started on our platform. 🚀